Nani03/screen-recorder/README.md

 # Screen Recorder Library

-A React library for screen recording with both a hook and a component.
-The functionality of the record button can be customized usingt the 'useScreenRecorder' hook should you need it.
-This gives you total control on styling as well as configure features that you require.
+A lightweight and versatile React library for screen recording, offering both a customizable component and a powerful hook.
+With the useScreenRecorder hook, you gain complete control over styling and functionality, enabling you to tailor the recording experience to your specific needs.
+Whether you need a ready-to-use component or want to build your own custom solution, this library provides the flexibility and simplicity to get started quickly.
+Perfect for developers looking to integrate seamless screen recording capabilities into their React applications.

 ## License